How many process meetings should a product manager attend?

 This is something we have been working on at Aha! for some years now.
 We recently publicly released our approach, The Aha!
 Framework for product development.
 It is the best way that we have found so far to combine strategy and agility with the least overhead (no fussy terminology or ceremonies needed).
 And I am certain we will continue to improve it over time.

 In my experience, product managers are uniquely positioned to encourage the team to run the Minimum Tolerable Process (how about that for a new term?) for delivering a Minimum Lovable Product.
 You are obviously one person in a larger organization, and overhauling or rolling out a new process might not be possible or wanted.
-You can still affect change though, even if just for your specific team.
+You can still effect change though, even if just for your specific team.
 And if you do and are effective, you might inspire broader improvement.

 The key is to focus on where you can bring the most value and reject practices that hold back progress: